pymupdf/PyMuPDF/docs/pymupdf4llm/api.rst

     :arg Document,str doc: the file, to be specified either as a file path string, or as a |PyMuPDF| :class:`Document` (created via `pymupdf.open`).
 In order to use `pathlib.Path` specifications, Python file-like objects, documents in memory etc. you **must** use a |PyMuPDF| :class:`Document`.

+    :arg bool use_ocr: |PyMuPDFLayoutMode_Valid| use :ref:`OCR capability <pymupdf_layout_ocr_support>` to help analyse the page.

+    :arg str ocr_language: |PyMuPDFLayoutMode_Valid| specify the language to be used by the Tesseract OCR engine.
+Default is "eng" (English).
+Make sure that the respective language data files are installed.
+Remember to use correct Tesseract language codes.
+Multiple languages can be specified by concatenating the respective codes with a plus sign "+", for example "eng+deu" for English and German.

+    :arg int ocr_dpi: |PyMuPDFLayoutMode_Valid| specify the desired image resolution in dots per inch for applying OCR to the intermediate image of the page.
+Default value is 400.
+Only relevant if the page has been determined to profit from OCR (no or few text, most of the page covered by images or character-like vectors, etc.).
+Large values may increase the OCR precision but increase memory requirements and processing time.
+There also is a risk of over-sharpening the image which may decrease OCR precision.
+So the default value should probably be sufficiently high.

     :arg bool header: boolean to switch on/off page header content.
 This parameter controls whether to include or omit the header content from all the document pages.
 Useful if the document has repetitive header content which doesn't add any value to the overall extraction data.
 Default is `True` meaning that header content will be written.

     :arg bool footer: boolean to switch on/off page footer content.
 This parameter controls whether to include or omit the footer content from all the document pages.
 Useful if the document has repetitive footer content which doesn't add any value to the overall extraction data.
 Default is `True` meaning that footer content will be written.